gysi/multi-llm-img-to-text-on-modal/.junie/guidelines.md

 - `src/lmdeploy/server.py`: Main Modal application file for building and deploying to Modal
 - `src/client.py`: Example client for interacting with the deployed application
 - `pyproject.toml`: Project configuration and dependencies
+- `.env`: Environment variables configuration (not committed to version control)

 ### Git Workflow
 - Create feature branches for new features or bug fixes